SAP-samples/teched2022-DA180/exercises/ex5/README.md

 Note a warning message might be given if there is no predict input-data for selected stations (group-ids).
 You could apply the print(amf.get_predict_execute_statement())-call to review the execute SQL statement for the predict call.
 <br>
-Now, we want to __visualize the forecast data__ for a selected station
+Now, we want to __visualize the forecast data__ for a selected station, therefore we define a __station-variable__ with a station-uuid.
 ````Python
 #Set a station variable for data filtering
 station='018e8f3e-ae2f-40bc-89c1-bc3fe20eb462'